Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 How Uber Accident Cases Differ from Traditional Car Accidents

-A DC personal injury attorney for Uber accidents will parse through Uber’s corporate policies, which do not apply in a traditional car accident.
+A DC personal injury attorney will parse through Uber’s corporate policies, which do not apply in a traditional car accident.
 These corporate policies sometimes assist you as a paying customer on your path to recovering fair compensation.
 At other times, Uber may share liability for your injuries.
 In this circumstance, they may be unwilling to assist you and may stand in your way.
 This is when subpoenas are useful.
-However, you may require a an attorney to first file a lawsuit against the Uber corporation for subpoenas to be an available tool.
+However, you may require an attorney to first file a lawsuit against the Uber corporation for subpoenas to be an available tool.
+Otherwise, you cannot subpoena someone without a pending lawsuit.

 The Uber App

 Secondly, the Uber app assists drivers and passengers, which differs from traditional car accident cases.
 The app may contain valuable information such as where the accident occurred, when it occurred, who your driver is, and information on the vehicle you were in.
 Our injury lawyers will advise you on how to leverage information in your app to build your case.
 You can start by taking a screenshot or screen recording of your trip details.
+Do this as soon as possible, as you may not get this information via email later.
 This will help preserve key evidence, including your driver’s name, car details, and trip route.
-While it is not something we admit into evidence at trial, it will help build your case.
+While it is not something we admit into evidence at trial, it will be a starting point in our investigation.

 But remember, you are responsible for collecting information from all parties, including your driver, at the accident scene.
 There is a chance your driver is at fault.
 Thus, you could be out of luck if you rely on your driver for pertinent information, but the claim is against him.
-This is an unusual scenario.
-Generally, you already have contact information for the driver of the vehicle you are in.
-However, this is not the case with Uber accidents, and Uber does not immediately release this information, and not without cause.
+Unfortunately, thsi happens a fair bit.
+As a passenger who is not paying as close attention to the road, you may rely on your driver to get you information.
+You may exchange information with him, expecting him to give you what you need after the fact.
+Uber does not immediately release information on your driver, and not without cause.
+Thus, the more you get before leaving the accident scene, the better off you will be.

 Liability Challenges in an Uber Accident

 As an Uber passenger, your challenge in determining who is at fault is unique.
 In many cases, clients may tell us they were not paying attention to the road at the time of the accident.
 Thus, they are unsure who is at fault for causing their injuries.
-While this may be evident in a rear-end collision, it may be less obvious in a sideswipe.
+While fault may be evident in a rear-end collision, it is less obvious in a sideswipe.
 This is when an Uber crash attorney comes in, investigates the property damage to each vehicle, consults with an expert accident reconstructionist, and builds a case to support your narrative.
 This is distinct from the typical car accident case because we generally have your testimony as supporting evidence for how the accident occurred.
 Remember, we have the burden of proof at trial.
-Thus, building a robust case sufficient to meet that burden is critical.
+Thus, building a robust case sufficient to meet that burden is critical to winning your case.

 Why do These Differences Matter?

-The unique aspects of Uber accident cases—tiered insurance policies, app-based evidence, and multi-party liability—make these claims more complex than traditional car accident cases.
+The unique aspects of Uber accident cases, tiered insurance policies, app-based evidence, and multi-party liability, make these claims more complex than traditional car accident cases.
 While you do not need to understand every aspect of an Uber accident case or what makes it unique, you should act quickly to preserve your claim and any evidence before Uber wipes it from its archives.
-Consulting with a lawyer after an injury in an Uber accident ensures you address these complexities properly and you can protect your rights.
+Consulting with a lawyer after an injury in an Uber accident ensures you can address these complexities properly and can protect your rights.

 Maximizing Compensation with a DC Uber Accident Lawyer

 Ride-share injury compensation acts the same as the compensation structure in any other motor vehicle accident.
 The primary distinguisher between an Uber accident and any other vehicle accident is who is ultimately responsible and whose insurance coverage is primary.
-Our expertise extends to Lyft accident compensation in DC, ensuring we cover all your legal needs.
-Once we settle that, we can focus on valuing and settling your case.
+In an Uber case, the driver likely has their own personal policy, his Uber policy, the other driver has at least one policy, and you may have your own policy.
+Sorting out which policy applies to your accident ad will cover you can be complex.

-As seen in the graphic above, a DC Uber accident lawyer breaks down the value of your case into three categories.
-In the first two columns, medical expenses and lost wages represent your economic damages.
+As seen in the graphic above, a case’s value can be broken down into three categories.
+In the first two columns, medical expenses and lost wages represent your economic damages, or special damages.
 The last column represents your noneconomic damages.
-Monetary damages, also known as special damages, are meant to compensate you for precise dollar amounts you lost due to the accident.
-For example, you should not be left to pay for mounting hospital bills and doctor bills because you need treatment to return to normal health.
+Economic damages are meant to compensate you for precise dollar amounts you lost due to the accident.
+For example, you should not be left to pay for hospital bills and doctor bills because you need treatment to return to normal health.
 This is the position the courts take as well.

-Noneconomic damages are slightly more challenging to quantify.
+Noneconomic damages are slightly more subjective and thus harder to estimate.
 When you injure your back or break your arm, you undergo severe pain and suffering.
 Moreover, you can no longer participate in your favorite hobbies or spend time with family or friends doing your favorite things.
-This is also compensable.
-Of course, they are slightly more challenging to calculate because we do not receive a bill from anyone for these noneconomic injuries.
-The value of that loss is a question for a fact-finder at trial.
-However, our DC Uber accident lawyers have decades of experience evaluating the value of these claims.
+But they are slightly more challenging to calculate because we do not receive a bill from anyone for these noneconomic injuries.
+The value of that loss is a question for a jury at trial.
+However, we have decades of experience evaluating the value of these claims.
 If you are interested in a valuation of your case, call today for a free consultation.

 Understanding Uber’s Driver Screening and Safety Measures

 Uber has a system to screen for new drivers.
 Drivers for Uber are not employees, but they still have to be approved to drive through the app.
-A failure to negligently allow a driver to use their app can still result in liability despite the driver’s role as an independent contractor and not an employee.
-Moreover, when imagining how serious Uber’s driver screening and safety measures are, you must simply consider how vulnerable a passenger is when getting into the car with a stranger.
-Our DC Uber accident lawyers have seen, heard, and won against all types of poor conduct against a driver.
+Negligently allowing a driver to use its app can result in liability, despite the driver’s role as an independent contractor and not an employee.
+Furthermore, when imagining how serious Uber’s driver screening and safety measures should be, you must simply consider how vulnerable a passenger is when getting into the car with a stranger.
+We have seen, heard, and won against all types of poor conduct by a driver.
 Uber wants to avoid having their drivers physically, verbally, and sexually assaulting passengers.
-There have been reports of three of these things happening on numerous occasions.
+There have been reports of all three of these things happening on numerous occasions.
 So, how does Uber avoid this?

 Uber states that it implements multi-step safety screening tests to check for driving violations, impaired driving, and violent crime.
 Once on the app, drivers must pass an annual check to continue using it.
 But what if the driver is not the person registered through the app?
 Uber has thought of this.
 Drivers are periodically asked to photograph themselves, which is matched against their on-file identification.
 This protects against a friend driving under the registered driver’s account.
 What if a driver attacks you?
 Is Uber liable for their driver’s conduct?
 It depends.
 If the driver failed a background check, then it is reasonably foreseeable that the driver would attack a passenger if their background check reveals or would reveal a propensity for violence.
 Uber Technology’s liability becomes a factor because the driver’s automobile coverage may otherwise not apply to an intentional act.